chrishermans/magnify/README.md

 1. Browse to the location of the .exe file
 2. Execute: `SignTool sign /v /s PrivateCertStore /n "Test Certificate - For Internal Use Only" /t http://timestamp.verisign.com/scripts/timestamp.dll app.exe` where app.exe is the executable to sign.

-Once the executable is signed, it can be placed in the Program Files directory within a subdirectory, and run from there.
+Once the executable is signed, place it in the `Program Files` directory or a subdirectory, and run it from there.